collocations.org

 She used dried leaves and twigs to cover up the hole.

-VERB + COVER
+VERB + cover

 try to

-She tried to cover her face with her hands. | (figurative) He tried to cover his embarrassment by starting to rub his hands together.
+He tried to cover his embarrassment by starting to rub his hands together.

 use sth to